R3Dki/DumpHDB/README.md

 # DumpHDB
 An Hex Dump tool that is a valid alternative to od, made as one of my first C programs.
+It uses only C Standard Libraries so it should be compatible with every device and architecture that supports them.